MakC-Ukr/multisig/README.md

 i.
 Proper error handling is missing.
 An error renders all the buttons to be not clickable.
 Use notifications for that ii.
 A form to add transactions is also missing.

+##### 19 March.
+Part two.

+Approving ytansactions and proposing txns is now possible.
+Things left to add are:
+i. error handling
+ii.
+Executing txns once neccessary amounr of votes is achieved iii.
+Storing the signs off-chain (better, on servers)